svanderbleek/a-self-interpreting-spartan/README.md

 # A Self Interpreting Spartan

 Implement a minimal type theory and use it to build a self interpreter.
-Try and use closure calculus and embed in javascript as metatheory.
+Try to embed terms in JSON objects with javascript closure metatheory.

 Bonuses, express Univalence compile, prove correctness, compile to typed web-assembly.